 Professional Culinary Studies - A.A.S.

-Culinary laboratory courses are delivered through a multimedia environment where students focus on the progressive development and practice of culinary skills and techniques, product identification, and cooking methods, then expand to the study of classical and contemporary techniques and flavor profiles used in the production of the major world cuisines.
+This degree is reserved for students in special industry partner programs.
+The Professional Culinary Studies associate degree program prepares students for careers in food production and other career paths where food production serves as the foundation of success.
+Culinary laboratory courses are delivered through a multimedia environment where students focus on the progressive development and practice of culinary skills and techniques, product identification and cooking methods, then expand to the study of classical and contemporary techniques and flavor profiles used in the production of the major world cuisines.
 Students explore alternative and emerging recipes and cooking practices including plant-based and evolving cuisine.

 Hands-on food production experiences are paired with professional studies courses, resulting in a curriculum that is both dynamic and directly aligned with industry needs.
-Students learn to develop recipes, implement cost controls, apply food safety standards, and achieve a Conference for Food Protection approved Food Safety Manager Certification.
+Students learn to develop recipes, implement cost controls, apply food safety standards, and learn the competencies to sit for a Conference for Food Protection approved Food Safety Manager Certification Exam.
 General education courses engage students in critical thinking and communication practices that meet industry expectations.

 Graduates of the program have the opportunity to gain employment in the food service industry or to further their education by continuing on to a bachelor's degree program.

-Graduates of the Professional Culinary Studies degree program are eligible, or may apply, for entrance into the following bachelor's degree programs: Culinary Arts and Food Service Management, Food & Beverage Entrepreneurship, or Business Studies.
+Graduates of the Professional Culinary Studies degree program are eligible and may apply for entrance into the following bachelor's degree programs: Culinary Arts and Food Service Management, Food & Beverage Entrepreneurship, or Business Studies.
 Certain requirements pertain to each of these bachelor degree programs, which are noted in their respective program descriptions.

 Upon completion of the program, graduates are expected to: